multiversx/mx-docs/docs/validators/nodes-scripts/use-docker.md

 title: How to use the Docker Image
 ---

-As an alternative to the recommended installation flow, one could choose to run an MultiversX Node using the official Docker images: [here](https://hub.docker.com/u/multiversx)
+As an alternative to the recommended installation flow, one could choose to run a MultiversX Node using the official Docker images: [here](https://hub.docker.com/u/multiversx)

 On the `dockerhub` there are Docker images for every chain (mainnet, devnet and testnet).